Want to encourage a love of reading in your child? Discover the 9 strategies that will help beginner readers build good reading habits.

 Raising a lifelong reader starts with you.
 Help your child build good reading habits by reading often and everywhere.

 When you do, encourage active participation through reader prompts and alternating pages.
-Find age-appropriate books that hold his interests.
-And stay involved in his school work to guide him through what he’s learning.
+Find age-appropriate books that hold her interests.
+And stay involved in her school work to guide her through what she’s learning.

-These habits will make your child a better reader.
-And he’ll develop a love of reading that will stay with him into adulthood.
+These habits will make her a better reader, developing a love of reading that will stay with her into adulthood.

-- Small Habits, Big Results: 8 Long Term Benefits of Reading to Your Child
+- 8 Long Term Benefits of Reading to Your Child

 - How to Keep Your Child Learning in the Summer